levsh/siderpy/docs/source/siderpy/getting_started.rst

 Transactions with multi/exec
 ----------------------------

-To use transaction just wraps your command into multi/exec block
+To use transaction just wraps your command into multi/exec block.

 .. code-block:: python